+ITSICAL IVII ACTS SECTION 711.

 Noise

 Evaluation: Resource is discussed in Section 5 of the Resource Analysis

 Method of Evaluation: Report

 Completed by and Date: Consultant, 6/24/2015

 Air Quality

 Evaluation: Resource is not in the study area

 Method of Evaluation: Other

 Completed by and Date: Consultant, 5/1/2015

 MSATs

 Evaluation: This project has been determined to generate minimal air quality impacts for CAAA criteria pollutants and has not been linked with any special MSAT concerns.
 As such, this project will not result in changes in traffic volumes, vehicle mix, basic project location, or any other factor that would cause an increase in MSAT impacts of the project from that of the no build alternative.

 Moreover, EPA regulations for vehicle engines and fuels will cause overall MSAT emissions to decline significantly over the next several decades.
 Based on regulations now in effect, an analysis of national trends with EPA's MOBILE6.2 model forecasts a combined reduction of 72 percent in the total annual emission rate for the priority MSAT from 1999 to 2050 while vehicle-miles of travel are projected to increase by 145 percent.
 This will both reduce the background level of MSAT as well as the possibility of even minor MSAT emissions from this project.

 Method of Evaluation: FHWA Interim Guidance Update on Mobile Source Air Toxic Analysis in NEPA Documents, September 30, 2009

 Completed by and Date: Consultant, 6/1/2015

 Energy

 Evaluation: Resource is not in the study area

 Method of Evaluation: Other

 Completed by and Date: Consultant, 5/1/2015

-Contaminated and Regulate d Materials Sites
+Contaminated and Regulated l Materials Sites

 Evaluation: Resource is in the study area but will not be impacted

 Method of Evaluation: Report

 Completed by and Date: Consultant, 1/15/2014

 Visual

 Evaluation: Resource is discussed in Section 5 of the Resource Analysis

 Method of Evaluation: Other

-Consultant, 6/15/2015

-Completed by and Date: Consultant, 0/15/2015
+Completed by and Date: Consultant, 6/15/2015

-Completed by and Date: Utilities

-Resource is discussed in Section 5 of the Resource Analysis

 Utilities

+Evaluation: Resource is discussed in Section 5 of the Resource Analysis

+Method of Evaluation: Other

+Completed by and Date: Consultant, 6/10/2015